Football in Mali: Domestic league

 At independence, the new government reorganised the sport leagues, combining a number of the larger teams with nearby clubs.
 Most notably, two Bamako clubs fused into teams which still dominate national sport, to become Djoliba Athletic Club and Stade Malien de Bamako in 1960.
 In the first Coupe du Mali, Stade and Djoliba reached the two match final in 1961.
 Tied 3-3 after the first match, Stade carried the cup 2-1 in the second.

 Stade were also the first Malian club to reach the final of the African Cup of Champions Clubs in 1964/5, losing 2-1 to Oryx Douala.

 The great Salif Keita brought AS Real Bamako dominance in his time there (1963-1967).
 He later moved on to France, becoming the first Malian star player in Europe while at AS Saint-Étienne and Olympique de Marseille.
 At Saint-Étienne, Keita won the African Footballer of the Year in 1970, the first Malian to win the award, and later played in Spain, Portugal, and the United States.

 New clubs have appeared, but the three big Bamako clubs have maintained a strangle on Malian football.
 Every top division league title since 1966 has been won by one of these Stade, Djoliba, or Real, and all but five times since 1961 have these clubs won the Coupe du Mali.

 Overseas players

 Mohamed Sissoko playing at Liverpool F.C., November 2005.
 The success of Malian players abroad encourages young men in one of the world's poorest nations to pursue football.

 In a path blazed by Keita, the country has produced several other notable players for French teams, including Jean Tigana, and Frédéric "Fredi" Kanouté, named 2007 African Footballer of the Year, but latterly elected to play for Mali instead.
 Mahamadou Diarra, the captain of the Mali national team, played for Real Madrid for four seasons before moving to AS Monaco and Seydou Keita plays for AS Roma.
 Other notable players currently on European squads include, Drissa Diakité (SC Bastia), Modibo Maïga (West Ham United), Adama Coulibaly (Valenciennes FC), Cheick Diabaté (FC Girondins de Bordeaux), and Yacouba Sylla (Stade Rennais F.C.).

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: